About Steph Cooke

 As Steph entered adulthood, she took the opportunity to establish a successful career in Sydney which included stints in marketing, customer relations and branding which saw her take up an executive leadership role at just 21.

-A yearning for community and the unbeatable rural existence lured Steph back to the country where she ran a successful floristry business with outlets in Cootamundra, Temora and Young which, in 2012, was recognised as NSW Florist of the Year.
+A yearning for community spirit and the unbeatable experience of rural living lured Steph back to the country where she ran a successful floristry business with outlets in Cootamundra, Temora and Young which, in 2012, was recognised as NSW Florist of the Year.

 Steph’s local knowledge combined with her passion for politics has driven her to be in every town, on every issue, in what she describes as ‘the seat of small communities’.
 Describing herself as a fighter, Steph aims to leave no stone unturned in getting the best possible outcomes for the communities in the Cootamundra electorate.

 Steph has served in several roles since entering NSW Parliament including Parliamentary Secretary for Regional Health, Parliamentary Secretary to the Deputy Premier and the Nationals Whip.